 Hanover is a 10,000-person town full of some really smart people, thanks to Dartmouth University taking up residence there a couple centuries ago.
 Founded in 1761, Hanover has the distinction of being the oldest town on our list.
 That level of seasoning makes it a town full of character and history, something that seems to go hand-in-and with being a good outdoors venue.
 Outside of the charming and vibrant community, there is a ton to do outside.
 New Hampshire’s excellent network of cycling trails are all accessible from or near Hanover, and a quick drive gets you to Franconia Notch State Park and White Mountain National Forest – two great areas with elevations eclipsing 6,000 feet (Hanover’s elevation is a mere 590 feet – so you can get an idea of the vertical this area offers).
 What Hanover is famous for with outdoor enthusiasts, of course, is that it is near the end of the Appalachian Trail.
 Our Favorite: Go for a few-mile hike at the start (or the end, depending on which way you look at it) of the Appalachian Trail.
 The trail at this point is hilly but accessible for hikers of many abilities.

 Situated in a protected spot on the southern shore of Lake Superior, Bayfield won our hearts over the first time we visited.
 A quintessential nautical town, Bayfield is the smallest town on our list at only about 500 people.
 That is a bit deceiving, though, because the combination of number of small towns within a 10-12 mile stretch of shoreline give you critical mass for everything you might need.
+The small population does not mean a shortage of great food, with local spots like The Copper Trout and Tom’s Burned Down Care.
 When it comes to outdoor activities, the name of the game here is being on the water.
 Sailing is outstanding – as many sailing trips, daytrips, and tour companies allow you to get on the water.
 For those who are not confident with a sailboat, the kayaking and paddle boarding is incredible as well.
 Where do you go?
 To Madeline Island, and the Apostle Islands.
 You explore, but from the water.
 The Apostle Islands give you an assortment of destination spots, all part of a National Lakeshore area.
 If you are a land-lover, you will find ample hiking and mountain biking options as well.
 Our Favorite: Contact one of the local Bayfield kayak guides (you can find many online) and have them take you on a half day or full day tour of the rugged lakeshore and island area.
 They will supply all the gear so you just need to focus on having fun.
 If you decide to go by yourself, just watch the weather and bring a good map.

 Lake Placid, New York